top of page

 Chabad Presents

-Services will take place in the open tent behind Chabad House
+All services will take place at the expanded Chabad House

 Note: There is no cost to attend services at Chabad.